BPerezLamarque/Phylosignal_network/README.md

 ##  Step 1: Testing for the phylogenetic signal in the species interactions

-This first step uses the function  `phylosignal_network` to compute the phylogenetic signal in species interactions (do closely related species interact with similar partners?) using a simple Mantel test or the phylogenetic signal in the degree of generalism (do closely related species interact with the same number of partners?).
+This first step uses the function  `phylosignal_network` to compute the phylogenetic signal in species interactions (do closely related species interact with similar partners?) using a simple Mantel test.
 Mantel tests measuring phylogenetic signal in species interactions can be computed using quantified or binary networks, with the Jaccard or UniFrac ecological distances.

 ```r